alex1792/Scoreboard/README.md

 ```
 - cloudflare dashboard need to set three subdomain, socket.io, api, frontend
 - socket.io and api using the domain with port 5001, frontend using port 3000
 ---

+### 2025/08/24
+- solve sign-up tournament problem
+- ideas: show the brackets of elimination matches (like a path, who's in which round)
+- ideas: summarize the stats down below the brackets page
+---

+### 2025/08/28
+- Implemented Elimination bracket and round robin ranking board
+- Websocket update in the bracket page
+---